sumanp/accounts/README.md

 `docker-compose up --build`

 This is to orchestrate web, db & test containers.
-The test container will run rspec.

-The endpoints are written in ruby on Sinatra framework.
+The test container will run rspec.The endpoints are written in ruby on Sinatra framework.
 Rspec is used for testing.

 *Note: Ideally the SMTP credentials should not be hard-coded on the docker-compose file.
 This is done in this case to make it easier for the reviewer to test emails.
 The credentials are temporary.*